Classification Auto-Encoder based Detector against Diverse Data Poisoning Attacks

 \subsection{Experimental Setup}

 \textbf{Datasets}.
-First, we evaluate the performance of CAE+ using the MNIST dataset \cite{lecun1999object}, and more challenging Fashion-MNIST dataset \cite{xiao2017fashion} on binary sub-problem classes; MNIST 9 vs. 8 and 4 vs. 0, and Fashion-MNIST Sandal vs. Sneaker and Top vs. Trouser.
-It is common practice to apply binary setting for data poisoning attacks\cite{koh2017understanding,biggio2012poisoning}.
-Second, we conduct further experiments on a more complex dataset CIFAR-10 \cite{krizhevsky2009learning} for two randomly chosen classes Airplane vs. Automobile.
+First, we evaluate the performance of CAE+ using the MNIST dataset \cite{lecun1999object}, and more challenging Fashion-MNIST dataset \cite{xiao2017fashion} on binary sub-problem classes: MNIST 9 vs. 8 and 4 vs. 0, and Fashion-MNIST Sandal vs. Sneaker and Top vs. Trouser.
+It is common practice to apply binary setting for data poisoning attacks \cite{koh2017understanding,biggio2012poisoning}.
+Second, we conduct experiments on a more complex dataset CIFAR-10 \cite{krizhevsky2009learning} for two randomly chosen classes Airplane vs. Automobile.
 All datasets are normalized within the interval [0, 1].\\

 \textbf{Attacks}.
-Support Vector Machines are known models for conducting strong poisoning attacks against \cite{biggio2012poisoning, xiao2012adversarial} and in contrast to complicated models and neural networks \cite{munoz2017towards}, they can achieve a high success in dropping the model's accuracy.
-As we will show in Figure \ref{fig:accplots}, the accuracy of optimal attacks on the SVM model has dropped to 60\% with 10\% of poisons.
-So we examine poisoning attacks against SVMs in the experiments (linear kernel for MNIST and Fashion-MNIST, and RBF kernel for CIFAR-10).
+Support Vector Machines (SVM) are known to be subject to strong poisoning attacks \cite{biggio2012poisoning, xiao2012adversarial}.
+In contrast to complicated models and neural networks \cite{munoz2017towards}, poisoning attacks can achieve a high success in dropping the accuracy of SVM.
+As we will show in Figure~\ref{fig:accplots}, the accuracy of optimal attacks on the SVM model drops to 60\% with 10\% of poisons.
+Hence, we use poisoning attacks against SVMs in the experiments to better demonstrate and evaluate the effectiveness of different defense methods.
+We use linear kernel for MNIST and Fashion-MNIST and RBF kernel for CIFAR-10.
+We note that our methods work on poisoning attacks against any target models such as neural networks.

 We compare four types of attacks; flipping, optimal, semi-optimal, and mixed attacks, then assess our defense model against them.
 In a mixed attack, the attacker selects 1/3 of the poisons from each of the aforementioned attack types.
-This way, we can challenge the defender's ability to detect various attacks simultaneously, despite their different characteristics.
+This way, we can challenge the defender's ability to detect diverse poison simultaneously, despite their different characteristics.
 The optimal attack is conducted based on \cite{melis2019secml} with some modifications.\\